This post may contain affiliate links. Read my disclosure page here.

-Succulent spiral ham is brushed with a sweet and tangy orange dijon glaze, then roasted until perfection, creating a delicious caramelized outer layer.
+This succulent orange Dijon glazed ham is brushed with a sweet and tangy orange dijon glaze, then roasted to perfection, creating a delicious caramelized outer layer.

 Roasting ham with a sweet glaze makes for a showstopping classic.
 Your family and friends are sure to love the flavorful sweet and tangy glaze.
 I used orange dijon glaze and it turned out delicious!
 Do you have a favorite ham glaze?
 If so, please let me know about it in the comments.